Jargon buster

 Go to page

-• There are lots or organisations involved in Stopping over medicating people with a Learning Disability, Autism (or both) with psychotropic medicines.
-Psychotropic describes any drug that affects behavior, mood, thoughts, or perception).
+• There are lots or organisations involved in stopping over medication of people with a learning disability, autism, or both with psychotropic medicines.
+Psychotropic describes any drug that affects behavior, mood, thoughts, or perception.
 These organisations are working to help these medicines when they are been over used and helping people to stay well and healthy.

 Go to page